Herzliya: Demographics

 According to the Israel Central Bureau of Statistics, residents of Herzliya are among the wealthiest in Israel.
 In 2003–2005, average monthly salaries were ILS 8,211, or about ILS 1,500 above average in a survey of Israel's 15 largest cities.

-However, there is a large gap between the city's seven working-class neighborhoods, among them Yad Tisha, Neve Yisrael and Neve Amal, and upscale Herzliya Pituah.
-The population is older than that of other cities in the Sharon region: 18% are under 14 years old, compared to a national average of 27.5%.
+There is a large gap between the city's seven working-class neighborhoods (among them Yad Tisha, Neve Yisrael and Neve Amal) and upscale Herzliya Pituah.
+The population is older compared with other cities in the Sharon region and the national average: in 2008, 18% of Herzliya's residents were under 14 years old, compared to a national average of 27.5%.

+In 2024, according to the Central Bureau of Statistics, Herzliya had the highest median household income and the lowest housing density of all cities in Israel.